CiscoDevNet/multicloud-integrations/AWS/AWSConfig/networking/docs/network/csr-dmvpn/pod-networking.md

 # Enabling Hybrid Cloud Pod Networking for the AWS CSR-DMVPN Model

-This section describes the additional steps for enabling inter-k8s cluster pod-to-pod networking without NAT in the CCP & AWS CSR DMVPN model.
+This section describes the additional steps for enabling inter-K8s cluster pod-to-pod networking without Network Address Translation (NAT) in the Cisco Container Platform (CCP) & Amazon Web Services (AWS) AWS Cisco Cloud Services Router (CSR) Dynamic Multipoint Virtual Private Network (DMVPN) model.

 **Figure 1.
-Pod-to-pod communication between pods in EKS and on-prem CCP tenant clusters.**
+Pod-to-pod communication between pods in AWS EKS and on-prem CCP tenant clusters.**

 ![pod-to-pod](./images/pod_to_pod_comm.png)

 ## AWS VPC Steps

 For the deployment of the AWS VPC side of the DMVPN, the Cisco CSR was used to create the DMVPN connection.
-The Cloudformation template to deploy the CSR instance creates routes to the CSR instance for the on-premises IP CIDR in the VPC's routing tables for the private subnets.
+The Cloudformation template to deploy the CSR instance creates routes to the CSR instance for the on-premises Internet Protocol (IP) Classless Inter-domain Routing (CIDR) in the VPC's routing tables for the private subnets.
 The on-premises IP CIDR is for the network that the CCP tenant clusters' nodes are deployed on.
 This allows reaching the Kubernetes *nodes* in any on-premises CCP tenant clusters.

 The AWS VPC-side steps to allow pod-routing are: